-Normal communication rules apply except that each time that the NCO of the element is due to receive or send information he must do so by sending a "runner".
+Normal communication rules apply except that each time an NCO or CO is due to send information he must do so by sending a "runner".
 This is represented by him passing a Leadership Test as one of the element's Acts during his bound.